 Beals syndrome is a rare connective tissue disorder that has some resemblance to the Marfan syndrome.
 Affected individuals have arachnodactily, contractures and ear anomalies but without any ocular or cardiac anomalies.

 Beam collimators are 'beam direction' devices used in the X-ray tube housing, along with an arrangement of mirrors and lights, in such a way that the light and X-ray fields match each other.
-They are made of lead shutters which completely absorb the photons, and thus reduce patient dose as well ...
+They are made of lead shutters which completely absorb the photons, and thus reduce the patient dose as w...

 Ultrasound beam width artifact occurs when a reflective object located beyond the widened ultrasound beam, after the focal zone, creates false detectable echoes that are displayed as overlapping the structure of interest.